coachshea/neo-pipe/readme.md

 The second option available to NeoPipe users is to define a command that takes each batch of text through it's stdin and which rights it's output to stdout.
-In this case, the 'system()' command is used on each invocation of NeoPipe.
+In this case, NeoPipe uses the 'system()' command on each invocation.

-The third options is to simply echo the selected lines in the output buffer.
-This feature could come in handy if a user was testing a user-defined motion or text object and wanted to make sure that the correct text was being selected.
+The third options is to echo the selected lines in the output buffer.
+This feature could come in handy if a user was testing a user-defined motion or text object and wanted to make sure that the plugin selected the correct text.

-Whichever method the user chooses, the output of the command will be sent to the output buffer.
+Whichever method the user chooses, the NeoPipe sends the output of the command to the output buffer.
 Users posses the ability to define the filetype, split, height/width, etc. of the output buffer.

 Users have the ability to set options at the buffer, projection (see [projectionist] by Tim Pope and the [projections] section of this document), or global level.
 NeoPipe will search for the options in that order and apply the first one that it finds.
 The examples that follow demonstrate setting each option at the buffer and global level.
 For examples of setting options in projections, see the [projections] section of this document.
 The following are the available options that collectively determine the behavior of NeoPipe.
-Technically, user do not need to set any of these options, but if none are set, text will simply be echoed to the output buffer that will be opened in a vertical split (evenly split) buffer with no filetype.
+Technically, user do not need to set any of these options, but if none are set, the text is simply echoed to the output buffer that will be opened in a vertical split (evenly split) buffer with no filetype.

 **Important Note**

-Once a variable is found at any level, it is set at the window level by NeoPipe.
+Once NeoPipe finds a variable at any level, that variable is set at the window level.
 This is important because it allows us to work with different buffers and pipe the commands to a single output buffer.
 Let's say for example, that I am working on a sql project and call ':NeoPipe'.
 Let's further say that this command opens a sql database in the background for use with all subsequent